HumanCellAtlas/metadata-schema/docs/committers.md

 # The Human Cell Atlas: Metadata Update Process for Committers

-# This doc needs to be re-written from the perspective of the committer!

 ## Table of Contents
 - [Introduction](#introduction)
 - [Steps of the update process](#steps-of-the-update-process)